Syria prison death: Abbas Khan 'did not take own life'

 The Foreign Office is required to "answer some questions", the Royal Courts of Justice was told.

 Mr Khan was arrested in Syria in November, 48 hours after arriving in the country to work in a field hospital in a rebel-controlled area.

 The family's counsel, Michael Mansfield QC, told the court Dr Khan's mother Fatima and sister Sara had held discussions with people in Syria who were prepared to speak "off the record".

-Mr Mansfield said the two women attended a peace conference in the Middle Eastern country.'Not suicide'
+Mr Mansfield said the two women attended a peace conference in the Middle Eastern country.

 While the Syrian authorities were not interested in speaking to them, some people were, the hearing was told.

 "They did have conversations with people who were prepared to speak off the record," he said.

 These people said "as far as some people are concerned in Syria, Dr Abbas Khan did not commit suicide", Mr Mansfield claimed.

 Dr Khan's mother had been told by Syrian president Bashar Assad's adviser her son would be released, the court learned.